 Yes.
 30 requests per minute per organization is a hard limit.
 Agentic AI clients in chatty loops (or investigations that fan out across many platforms at once) can hit it and receive a generic "too many requests" error.
 This is intentional, not a bug; pause for a minute, then retry, and consider tightening your prompt to reduce the number of tool calls.

-Canonical response formats for high-frequency queries are still being standardized during the alpha, so the same prompt can occasionally return slightly different structures.
+Canonical response formats for high-frequency queries are still being standardized, so the same prompt can occasionally return slightly different structures.
 If consistency matters for your workflow, state the output format you want in the prompt (for example, "answer as a table with columns Platform, Spend, Clicks").

 ChatGPT does not invoke custom MCP connectors automatically.
 Open the tools menu and select PMA MCP at the start of each new chat, then resend your prompt.
 (Claude clients don't require this step.)